Xsear/xAbilityPulse/README.md

 # xAbilityPulse
-A Firefall addon that flashes the icon of an ability whenever it comes back off cooldown.
+A Firefall addon that briefly overlays the icon of an ability in the center of the screen whenever it comes back off cooldown, including abilities with charges.

-Supports abilities with charges as well.

 ##Interface Options
 | Option  | Description |